MicrosoftDocs/VBA-Docs/api/Excel.PivotCell.PivotCellType.md

 api_name:
 - Excel.PivotCell.PivotCellType
 ms.assetid: f5462981-924c-4d6c-be99-5b7cea0222a4
-ms.date: 06/08/2017
+ms.date: 05/04/2019
 localization_priority: Normal
 ---

 # PivotCell.PivotCellType property (Excel)

-Returns one of the  **[XlPivotCellType](Excel.XlPivotCellType.md)** constants that identifies the PivotTable entity the cell corresponds to.
+Returns one of the **[XlPivotCellType](Excel.XlPivotCellType.md)** constants that identifies the PivotTable entity that the cell corresponds to.
 Read-only.

 ## Syntax